arkon108/book-reviews/summaries/003-soft-skills.md

 If you can't find a mentor for the purpose of specific learning (Nikola Tesla and Alan Turing are not available, for example), like [Napoleon Hill](#books) - read biographies of great people and have imaginary conversations with them.
 Seriously 😁

+### Becoming a mentor
-Further down the learning path, we're suggested to **take on the apprentice**, in the words of the author "_to become Yoda_".
+Further down the learning path, we're suggested to take on the apprentice, in the words of the author "_to become Yoda_".
 Not just we'd be giving back to the community, it can greatly benefit us.
 Teaching others is an established way of learning (and it's only enough you're one step ahead of the person you're teaching), and it might well be that someone we're coaching today turns out to be helping us few years later.
 And - **you grow when you help others grow**.

 How to find yourself a _tiny grasshopper_, _a young padawan_?
 Look among people asking for your help and opinion, but look for someone who has a true desire to learn and is willing to work hard to do it, someone who wants your help to accelerate their progress by benefit of your experience.

+### Teaching to others
-**Teaching to others** is essential to becoming an expert at something.
+This is essential to becoming an expert at something.
 Is there anything you've _mastered_ that you've never taught to anyone else, at least partially?
 We all teach others naturally.
 We usually aren't aware we're teaching - it's just sharing knowledge.

 Teaching takes you from learning something to actually understanding it.